Growing Plants Under Lights

 This is where it all gets really complicated - if you want to make it that way.
-A simple search on the Internet will present you with a vast array of lights for you to choose from - incandescent plant lights, daylight fluorescents, metal halides, high pressure sodium, combination lights.
+A simple search on the Internet will present you with a vast array of lights for you to choose from - incandescent plant lights, daylight fluorescents, metal halides, high pressure sodium.
 Some of these lights can be very expensive and, certainly if you decide to grow plants indoors as a serious hobby, you could invest in something more sophisticated.
-Alternatively, you could make do with two simple fluorescent tubes or a collection of adjustable desk lamps with the light trained onto your seed tray or plants.
+Alternatively, you could make do with simple full-spectrum grow lights which you can now buy online at a very reasonable price.

 Plants need light, that's true, but they also need darkness.
 How many hours of darkness will depend on the plant but, as a general rule, you should think about the number of hours sunlight there would be if you were growing this plant outdoors.
 In other words, consider when you would normally sow your seeds outdoors.
 What would be the number of hours daylight during that time?
 As the plants mature, you would increase the amount of light accordingly.
 It's best to have your lights set to a timer switch for this.

-If you intend to plant your plants outdoors, the you will have to prepare them for the shock of leaving the nest.
-Start by moving them to a windowsill which receives direct sunlight if possible.
-If you don't have one, you will have to bypass this step and begin moving them outdoors.
-Put them outside during the day and bring them back in at night for a few weeks or until there is no more danger of frost but remember, the plants may be used to more hours of sunlight in your artificial growing system so they might need to be put back under lights for an hour or two when you bring them indoors.
-Plants respond very much to the length of the day and you'll only confuse them if you suddenly give them eight hours of light when you've been giving them twelve.
+If you intend to move your plants outdoors, you will have to prepare them for the shock of leaving the nest.
+Put them outside during the day and bring them back in at night for a few weeks or until there is no more danger of frost but remember, the plants may be used to more hours of sunlight in your artificial growing system, so they might need to be put back under lights for an hour or two when you bring them indoors.
+Plants respond very much to the length of the day (or rather the hours of darkness) and you'll only confuse them if you suddenly give them eight hours of light when you've been giving them twelve.
 They will interpret this as a seasonal change and may respond accordingly.

 Once you've got them fully hardened off, you can put them outside.